wwall3r/bingo/README.md

 # Vision

 The idea is to create multiple types of bingo games and share a game with individuals.

 1. Different categories of bingo
 1. Enumerate all the different options in that category
 1. Generate a board from those options
 1. Shared games ?
 1. Updates ?

 # Roles

-* anon: An unauthenticated user
+- anon: An unauthenticated user
-* player: An authenticated user
+- player: An authenticated user
-* director: manages a game instance.
+- director: manages a game instance.
-* admin: a bingo maintainer and administrator with full control of all APIs and data
+- admin: a bingo maintainer and administrator with full control of all APIs and data

 # Use Cases

 ## anon

-* Visit the site and see options/overview
+- Visit the site and see options/overview
-* Signup / Signin
+- Signup / Signin

 ## admin

-* can disable players
+- can disable players
-* can approve/CRUD a category
+- can approve/CRUD a category
-* can approve/CRUD objectives to a category
+- can approve/CRUD objectives to a category

 ## director

-* creates a game instance
+- creates a game instance
-* selects a board size
+- selects a board size
-* selects the category and filters objectives appropriate for the game instance
+- selects the category and filters objectives appropriate for the game instance
-* invites players or anonymous
+- invites players or anonymous
-  * This may be a backend workflow which doesn't care.
+  - This may be a backend workflow which doesn't care.
 It either adds an existing player or sends an invitation
-  * consider security rammifications of revealing information)
+  - consider security rammifications of revealing information)
-  * can find players or do they have to know e-mail addresses?
+  - can find players or do they have to know e-mail addresses?
-* can view all board instances for their game instances
+- can view all board instances for their game instances
-* can promote players to directors for a game instance
+- can promote players to directors for a game instance

 ## players

-* have an alias / profile
+- have an alias / profile
-* view their board instances
+- view their board instances
-* send a link to their board
+- send a link to their board
-* view others boards in a game instance
+- view others boards in a game instance
-* see updates to the game feed (assume no secret states)
+- see updates to the game feed (assume no secret states)
-* proposes categories and objectives
+- proposes categories and objectives
-* update their board with a 'completion' of an objective
+- update their board with a 'completion' of an objective
-* list games they are members of
+- list games they are members of

 # Concepts

 1. Categories are just tags on objectives.
 This allow reuse of objectives.

 # Goals

 1. Write an example that exercises the features in supabase.io

 # Tasks/Next Steps
+[ ] Login: CSRF handling
+[ ] Login: Progressive enhancement

 # Questions

 1. How are migrations handled?
 2. How are updates shared?
 A restart of a local development instance had all the data go away.
 3. Native psql connection?
 This is listed in the docs.

 # create-svelte